deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 > </details>

-> Table 8 presents the ablation study results on three benchmarks to further explore the impact of the Homologous Model's Guidance.
+> Table 8 presents the ablation study of the Homologous Model's Guidance by removing extended context windows, normalization, and comparing it with non-homologous models and perplexity guidance, evaluating performance on LongBench, LongBench-Chat, and MT-Bench in both real-world and limited short instruction data settings.

 </details>